London or Paris: which is the club for Russia's Ukraine debt?

 “The Russians clearly configured this debt to be able to have it both ways; it’s private in form and official in substance.
 They are in a beautiful position where they have the choice of being an official or a private creditor,” said Anna Gelpern, a law professor at Georgetown University in the United States.

-Gelpern, who specialises in sovereign debt restructurings, says that despite the unusual features, she would be “comfortable” classing it as Paris Club debt.
+Gelpern, who specializes in sovereign debt restructurings, says that despite the unusual features, she would be “comfortable” classing it as Paris Club debt.

 That would gel with Paris Club norms.
 What matters is a member country’s debt claim on another country, without mention of whether it is a loan or a bond.
 In theory, that would mean Russia could declare its Eurobonds as a claim at the Paris Club if it chose to.